Garden heliotrope or Valerian

 Classification in Wisconsin: Restricted

 Species Assessment Groups (SAG) were assembled to recommend a legal classification for each species considered for NR 40.
-The recommendation for garden valerian was based upon this literature review developed by the department.
+The recommendation for garden valerian was based upon this literature review [PDF] developed by the department.

 Leaves & stems: Opposite, pinnately compound leaves.
 5-25 toothed lanceolate leaflets.